Johnny Young (diplomat)

-Johnny Young (February 6, 1940 – July 24, 2021) was an American diplomat.
-A Foreign Service Officer, he served as an ambassador and was posted to North and South America, Europe, Africa, and Asia during his 37 year service.
+Johnny Young (February 6, 1940 – July 24, 2021) was an American Foreign Service officer and ambassador who was posted to North and South America, Europe, Africa, and Asia during his 37 years of service.

 Early life

 Johnny Young was born on February 6, 1940, in Savannah, Georgia.
-His mother died in January 1941, after which he was raised by a paternal aunt.
-At age seven, Young moved to Philadelphia.
-He grew up in poverty, and despite receiving poor grades on standardized tests, graduated high school in 1957.
+His mother died in January 1941, after which he and a sister were raised by a paternal aunt, Lucille Pressey.
+At age seven, Young was baptised as a Catholic at Cathedral Basilica of St. John the Baptist in Savannah, Georgia.

+The three of them moved to Philadelphia on the charity of a Catholic nun, arriving there on July 4, 1947.
+Soon thereafter, Young and his sister moved in with other family in Wilmington, Delaware for four years before he returned to Philadelphia and made it his hometown.
+There he continued to live with family, in poverty.

+Young married Angelena Clark around 1967, and by November 22, 1970, the two were expecting their first child.

+Education

+Young graduated Vare Junior High School in 1954.
+Despite receiving poor grades on standardized tests, in 1957 he received his high-school diploma from Edward Bach Vocational Technical High School.

 In the 1960s, Young traveled to Beirut as a delegate from the Philadelphia YMCA.
 Inspired by the international trip, he received his Bachelor of Science (magna cum laude) from the Fox School of Business and Management at Temple University in 1966, "[d]etermined to work overseas".
-Young married Angelena Clark around 1967, and by November 22, 1970, the two were expecting their first child.

 Career

+Young's first job was working in retail for Thal Berenholtz, a French Jew who had fled the Holocaust; the older man had such professional and cultural influence on the teenager, that Young later had him present upon the swearing-in of all his ambassadorships.

 From 1957 into the 1960s, Young worked as a junior accountant for the government of Philadelphia.